4 min read

 Historically, mining companies have factored the cost of building new infrastructure—such as port facilities, roads, and railways—into their project development and logistic plans.
 To offset the non-renewable nature of resource extraction, companies have long understood the imperative to invest in long-term assets that support sustainable and inclusive community growth.

-Yet, in recent years, the development of new infrastructure has become both cost-prohibitive and challenging to execute.
+Yet in recent years, the development of new infrastructure has become both cost-prohibitive and challenging to execute.
 Which begs the question: do alternatives exist?
 Fortunately, the answer is yes, and the key lies in shared use through collaboration.

 The power of advance planning